 The new headquarters of the UniCredit Bank Austria at the AUSTRIA CAMPUS is the location of UniCredit Bank Austria, Vienna-based UniCredit CEE divisions and all UniCredit affiliated companies in Vienna.
 Around 5,300 employees are experiencing a completely new working environment here.
 In two buildings with approximately 60,000 square metres of office space.

-By moving to the Austria Campus in 2018, Bank Austria will achieve a drastic reduction in the energy consumption of heating and electricity - on the one hand through the concentration of all central units on the site, and on the other hand through the ecology of the building and our geothermal system, with which Bank Austria uses geothermal energy throughout the year to support heating and cooling.
+By moving to the Austria Campus, we were able to significantly reduce our total energy consumption (heating and electricity) from 2018.
+This was achieved on the one hand by concentrating all central units at the site, on the other hand by the ecological construction of the new headquarters and last but not least by the geothermal energy plant we built, which uses geothermal energy all year round to support heating and cooling.

-Compared to the total electricity consumption of all central locations in 2017, the first annual projection for 2018 for the Austria Campus shows a saving of 32,300,000 kilowatt hours (kWh).
-This means that every inhabitant of St. Pölten could leave more than one flat-screen television switched on around the clock for a year (power consumption of 61,500 flat-screen televisions).
+As far as electricity consumption is concerned, the picture is just as positive: Compared to the total electricity consumption of all central locations in 2017, the consumption for the Austria Campus in 2019 showed a saving of almost 33,000,000 kWh.
+This means that every St. Pölten resident could leave more than one flat-screen TV switched on around the clock for one year (electricity consumption of 62,000 flat-screen TVs).

 Apart from the offices the campus also accommodates:

 - as well as a SB (Selbstbedienungs [self-service]) branch